Gul-Andam/Depression-Detection-using-BERT/README.md

 This project implements a transformer-based NLP system to detect depression from social media text using BERT.
 It goes beyond basic classification by integrating sentiment analysis, emotion detection, and temporal behavior patterns.

 ---

+## 📌 Problem Statement

+Depression detection from text is challenging due to the complexity of human language and limitations of traditional machine learning methods.
+This project addresses the need for a context-aware and accurate system by using BERT along with sentiment and temporal analysis to identify depression from social media data.

 ## 📌 Research Gap

 The existing AI-driven mental health detection algorithms are mainly text-based semantics-based and do not have the ability to capture the temporal development of emotions and the social dynamics between users but we implement it.